Russian influence key focus at Senate hearing on Belarus

 “Alexander Lukashenko is often called the last dictator in Europe, but unfortunately he’s not,” committee Chairman Robert Menendez, New Jersey Democrat, said Wednesday.
 “Vladimir Putin is sitting right next door constantly exerting pernicious influence across the region.”

-“For more than 25 years, Lukashenko has run Belarus as his personal dictatorship,” Idaho Sen. James E. Risch, the committee’s ranking Republican, said.
+“For more than 25 years, Lukashenko has run Belarus as his personal dictatorship,” said Idaho Sen. James E. Risch, the committee’s ranking Republican.
 “In contrast to the democratic progress by Belarus’ neighbors, Lukashenko has been able to operate outside of the international standards due to the support he receives from the only other European autocrat worse than he is, Vladimir Putin.
 With Putin’s support, and by his example, Lukashenko believes he can rule with impunity.”

 The relationship further complicates efforts for democratic reform in both countries.
 The NATO alliance has stopped short of fully cutting ties with Belarus following the Ryanair incident, which Mr. Menendez, New Jersey Democrat, argued was a result of Russian influence and Moscow’s military buildup on Belarus’ border with Ukraine.